Procedural Fairness in Machine Learning: Related Work

 \subsection{Related Work on Procedural Fairness in ML}

-Currently, procedural fairness is relatively unexplored in ML, with little relevant research work seen and no widely accepted definition.
-A notable exception and a very important work is Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\cite{grgic2018beyond} that defined the procedural fairness of the ML model by the fairness of the features it uses, i.e., “\textit{We consider a classifier $C$ trained using a subset of features $F$ from a set $\bar{F} $ of all possible features.
-We define the process fairness of $C$ to be the fraction of all users who consider the use of every feature in $F$ to be fair}"~\cite{grgic2018beyond}.
+Currently, there are only some survey papers that discuss procedural fairness in ML~\cite{mehrabi2021survey,morse2021ends,pessach2022review,guidotti2018survey,tang2023and,green2018myth}, and many of them point out that there is little attention paid to procedural fairness~\cite{mehrabi2021survey,morse2021ends,grgic2018beyond,zhao2022fairness}.
+A notable exception and a very important work is Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\citeyear{grgic2018beyond}, which defined the procedural fairness of the ML model by the fairness of the features it uses, i.e., “\textit{We consider a classifier $C$ trained using a subset of features $F$ from a set $\bar{F} $ of all possible features.
+We define the process fairness of $C$ to be the fraction of all users who consider the use of every feature in $F$ to be fair}''.
 However, as mentioned before, this definition assesses the procedural fairness of a model based only on the inherent fairness of its input features, without considering the decision-making process or logic inside the model.
-Additionally, their evaluation method is based on human judgment and is susceptible to human subjectivity.
-Furthermore, their definition is incomplete as it assumes that a model's decision process is fair only when the features used are fair.
-In fact, a model that uses unfair features (e.g., sensitive features) does not imply that its decision process is unfair.
-This is illustrated by our experiments, e.g., on the \textit{COMPAS} dataset.
-As pointed out by Balkir \textit{et al.}~\cite{balkir2022challenges}, a more precise definition of procedural fairness is still missing.
+Additionally, their evaluation method relies on human assessments, which are costly to conduct and difficult to scale to new tasks or datasets.
+Moreover, their definition equates the procedural fairness of ML models with the fairness of the features used.
+However, a model that uses unfair features (e.g., sensitive features) does not imply that its decision process is unfair.
+This is illustrated by our experiments on the \textit{COMPAS} dataset in Section \ref{sec:definition_and_metric} as a counterexample.
+As pointed out by Balkir \textit{et al.}~\citeyear{balkir2022challenges}, procedural fairness lacks a better definition as well as precise quantitative metrics similar to those that have been developed for distributive fairness.

 In this study, we establish the definition of procedural fairness of the ML model by considering the consistency of decision logic across individuals or groups.
-That is, our proposed procedural fairness definition captures the fairness of the model's decision process, unlike distributive fairness, which considers the equality of the model's prediction (output) between different individuals and groups.
+That is, our proposed procedural fairness definition captures the fairness of the model's decision process, unlike distributive fairness, which considers the equality of the model's prediction (output) between different individuals or groups.